JackD83/dmenu/readme.txt

-This fork is based on Dmenu 0.7(test release) and adapted to work on the PAP KIII Plus (K3P)
+This fork is based on Dmenu 0.7(test release) and adapted to work on the PAP KIII Plus (K3P) and the RS-97